 SuspensionClean Break: the company completely halting Russian engagements or exiting Russia

-WithdrawalExit Completed: company sold its business/assets or its part of the business to a local partner and leaved the market
+WithdrawalExit Completed: company sold its business/assets or its part of the business to a local partner and leaved the market or liquidated local entity(ies)

 Exit CompletedContinue doing business as usual.